kgdunn/pid-book/univariate-review/univariate-review.rst

 **Assertion**
 	Customers expect both uniformity and low cost when they buy your product.
 Variability defeats both objectives.

-Three broad outcomes are possible when you sell a variable product:
+Three broad outcomes are possible when you sell a highly variable product:

 #.
 The customer may be totally unable to use your product for the intended purpose.
 Imagine a food ingredient such as fresh milk, or a polymer with viscosity that is too high, or a motor oil with unsuitable properties that causes engine failure.

 #.
 Your product leads to poor performance.
-The user must compensate for the poor properties through additional cost: more energy will be required to work with a polymer whose melting point is higher than expected, longer reaction times will be required if the catalyst is not on specification.
+The user must compensate for the poor properties through additional cost: more energy will be required to work with a polymer whose melting point is higher than expected, longer reaction times will be required if the catalyst purity is not at specification.

 #.
-Your brand is diminished: your products, even though good/acceptable will be considered with suspicion in the future.
+Your brand is diminished: your products, even though acceptable will be considered with suspicion in the future.

 	An extreme example was the food poisoning and deaths that occurred due to the listeriosis outbreak at Maple Leaf Foods, Canada in 2008.
-The bacterial count in food products is always non-zero, however there are established tolerance limits which were exceeded during this outbreak.
+The bacterial count in food products is always non-zero, however the established tolerance limits were exceeded during this outbreak.

 	Another example was the inadvertent acceleration that occurred in some Toyota car models in 2010.
-It is still uncertain whether this was driver error or manufacturer error.
+It is still uncertain whether this was manufacturer error or driver error.

 In addition to the risk of decreasing your market share (see the above 3 points), variability in your product also has these costs:

 .. index::
 	single: inspection costs

 #.
 Inspection costs: to mitigate the above risks you must inspect your product before you ship it to your customers.
 It is prohibitively expensive and inefficient to test every product (known as "*inspecting quality into your product*").
-A production line with low variability on the other hand, does not require us to inspect every product.
+A production line with low variability on the other hand, does not require us to inspect every product downstream of production.

+	The pharmaceutical industry is well known to be inefficient in this respect, with terms such as "100% inspection" and even "200% inspection".

 	.. index::
 		single: off-specification product

 #.
 Off-specification products: must be reworked, disposed of, or sold at a loss or much lower profit.
 These costs are ultimately passed onto your customers, costing you money.

 Note: the above discussion assumes that you are able to quantify product quality with one or more univariate quality metrics and that these metrics are independent of each other.
 Quality is almost always a multivariate attribute of the product.
-We :ref:`discuss multivariate methods <SECTION_latent_variable_modelling>` later in this book.
+We will :ref:`discuss the use of multivariate methods <SECTION_latent_variable_modelling>` to judge product quality later.

 The high cost of variability in your raw materials
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~